ruslanabdulin1985/LoRa-Gateway-Rapberry-Pi/README.md

 Extra: Using the onboard GPS data as gateway location The installation package uses “fake_gps” by default.
 This means that the program will ignore the GPS data received from the onboard GPS module.
 In order to use “real” GPS, one line  "fake_gps": false,  should be added to the /opt/ttn-gateway/bin/local_conf.json file in order to override the default setting in the global_conf.json file.
 The result should look like this:

-To use USB GPS dongle specify /dev/ttyACM0 in configuration file
+To use USB GPS dongle specify your usb device, usually /dev/ttyACM0 in configuration file

 EXAMPLE:
 /* GPS configuration */